-- During the award term, recipients are expected to spend full time on the dissertation and may not enroll in courses; teaching is restricted to 1/5 (one section or the equivalent) with no other employment allowed.
+- During the award term, recipients are expected to spend full time on the dissertation and may not enroll in courses; teaching is restricted to one standard section with no other employment allowed.

 - Acceptance of an award may not be deferred; students must reapply.

 - A given GSAS fellowship can only be held once.

 - Determine your departmental deadline by contacting your department administrator.
 Applications for the Summer Predissertation Fellowship must be completed in CARAT by the internal departmental deadline.